colindaven/guppy_on_slurm/README.md

 3. Copy the BASH scripts into the directory containing your reads

 4. Make sure the Guppy software from ONT is installed and in your PATH.
-This should provide program usage:
+This following command should provide program usage:
   `guppy_basecaller`

-5. Split FAST5 files into batches for cluster
+5. Split FAST5 files into batches for cluster.
+You may/will need to optimize batch size depending on your run and server hardware to get optimal runtimes.
     `bash batch_split_to_subdirs.sh`

 6. Run guppy to submit a 24 core job (default) for each subdir directory concurrently.